fluent/fluent-bit-docs/administration/buffering-and-storage.md

 If the input plugin has enabled `mem_buf_limit` and `storage.type` as `filesystem`, when reaching the `mem_buf_limit` threshold, instead of the plugin being paused, all new data will go to Chunks that are `down` in the filesystem.
 This allows to control the memory usage by the service but also providing a a guarantee that the service won't lose any data.

+If `storage.pause_on_chunks_overlimit` is enabled the input plugin will be paused upon exceeding `storage.max_chunks_up`.
+Any down chunks that make it through will still be saved to the filesystem.

 **Limiting Filesystem space for Chunks**

 Fluent Bit implements the concept of logical queues: based on its Tag a Chunk, can be routed to multiple destinations, so internally we keep a reference from where a Chunk was created and where it needs to go.